base-org/web/apps/base-docs/docs/building-with-base/guides/build-with-thirdweb.md

 By the end of this guide, you should be able to:

 - Create an NFT collection and mint new NFTs using thirdweb.
-- Develop an NFT gallery DApp using a prebuilt thirdweb templates.
+- Develop an NFT gallery app using a prebuilt thirdweb templates.

 ---